LYRA-Block-Lattice/Lyra-Core/Docker/README.md

 ```

-# Migrate leagcy lyra node to Docker
+# Migrate legacy lyra node to Docker

-* keep leagcy lyra node untouched, setup a complete new Docker node and let it do database sync.
+* keep legacy lyra node untouched, setup a complete new Docker node and let it do database sync.
 * wait for the database sync done. (monitor by Nebula https://nebula.lyra.live/showbb)
-* stop leagcy lyra node.
+* stop legacy lyra node.
 * stop and destroy docker containers, buy leave the mongodb there
 ```
 cd Lyra-Core/Docker
 docker stop $(docker ps -a -q) && docker rm $(docker ps -a -q) && docker rmi $(docker images -a -q) && docker-compose down -v
 ```
-* copy poswallet.lyrawallet from leagcy node to docker node's new location: ~/.lyra/mainnet/wallets
+* copy poswallet.lyrawallet from legacy node to docker node's new location: ~/.lyra/mainnet/wallets
 * modify dotenv file, change the wallet's password, and recreate the containers
 ```
 cd Lyra-Core/Docker